Coolkids38/Cool_Ideas/app_ideas.md

 ### Pinterest
-- Category: All
+- **Category**: All
-- Mobile: user creates, "pins", organizes new or existing posts
+- **Mobile**: user creates, "pins", organizes new or existing posts
-- Story: Allows the user to create boards and build ideas curated from the internet in one place.
+- **Story**: Allows the user to create boards and build ideas curated from the internet in one place.
 I
-- Market: People who like to create mood boards and plan events.
+- **Market**: People who like to create mood boards and plan events.
-- Habit: Users can spend hours scrolling through themed boards like humor, desserts, crafts etc. and find more and more ideas.
+- **Habit**: Users can spend hours scrolling through themed boards like humor, desserts, crafts etc. and find more and more ideas.
-- Scope: Pinterest "Pin your interest" has evolved really in just the amount/type of content it has on its site.
+- **Scope**: Pinterest "Pin your interest" has evolved really in just the amount/type of content it has on its site.
 The more users the more diverse the content is that's being produced.